 This is a third-year oral course intended for intermediate students of English.
 It focuses on informative speeches and group discussions, their modalities, and techniques.
 At the end of the course, the students will be able to present informative speeches and participate in group discussions by applying public speaking skills and communicating accurately and fluently in English at a high intermediate level.
-This course is 100% remote.
-Mediación Virtual (MV) will be the official platform.
+This course is 100% on site.
+The institutional platform Mediación Virtual will only be used as a repository.